nautechsystems/nautilus_trader/README.md

 - **Type:** The type of integration (often the venue type)

 ### Status
-- `building` - Under construction and likely not in a usable state
+- `building`: Under construction and likely not in a usable state
-- `beta` - Completed to a minimally working state and in a 'beta' testing phase
+- `beta`: Completed to a minimally working state and in a 'beta' testing phase
-- `stable` - Stabilized feature set and API, the integration has been tested by both developers and users to a reasonable level (some bugs may still remain)
+- `stable`: Stabilized feature set and API, the integration has been tested by both developers and users to a reasonable level (some bugs may still remain)

 See the [Integrations](https://nautilustrader.io/docs/latest/integrations/index.html) documentation for further details.